 - Travel power unit first only.
 Do not turn. - Don't get in the path of the truck.
 Watch your feet. - Stay to the side of the truck.
 Keep your arm extended to give maximum clearance between you and the truck. - Make sure the area ahead of you is clear.

 WHEN RIDING

-Stop your truck completely before getting off.
+Stop your truck before getting on or off.